Keeping It Real – Reckoning with Digital Demands, Time & Authenticity

 These elements of my life are gifts, and yet they are overwhelming.
 So, I find myself sitting outside in stillness a lot, with only natural sounds as my soundtrack.
 Not meditating, purely sitting.
 The lost art of purely observing thoughts like waves on a sea and taking in my surroundings.
 Some of the thoughts that have come to swarm me are how do we alter our concept of time?
 After all, reality is a fabric we each individually weave together – perception as our guide.
 Secondly, how do I quit going to battle internally with the digital side of life and finally freaking strike a balance that not only works with my resistance but also allows for me to share Rewilding with you all?
 How do I preserve my boundaries of preferring a more analog life while I ensure that the resources I’ve set out to create for more healing for others can be found?
 How do I pretend to care about algorithms when my work and my heart beckon me to be ever-more present where I am, with the people or places or animals I’m in the presence of and not a one-dimensional experience?
 In essence, the more I fall into a wilder, more present self, how does living as a digital avatar and constant producer square away with this?
 I don’t actually know, but I know I’m presently working through it.

 And there we are, right back around to the concept of time.
 If it’s precious, isn’t that our answer?
 If it’s a mirage, what kind of kaleidoscopic landscape do you want to be looking at?
 I personally want a life that favors the sensory experience and also includes the ability to connect digitally, only periodically, throughout the week.
 I am grateful that many of you are like scattered jewels when I glance at a globe, brightening pockets of the world for me.
 And technology made that possible.
+I do not discount that nor the power of social media as well.
 And I am grateful that I can say this in this forum, too – I am more anxious and depressed when I heed the almost addictive pull to create content just tailored to an acceptable amount of characters, with just enough imagery that it’s real but not lacking a photographic flair mandatory for the powers that social media be.

 Lately, with mounting pressures of graduate school finally coming to a close, dovetailing with more clients, more outside work, and more clinical training, I find myself embroiled in resistance to post to social media for work-related purposes amidst agonizing guilt.
 Because I know there is much news and events I’d love to share with you, and this beautiful runway of a community of cross-talk is a little covered over with weeds , a little silenced, during this time of change-over and exhaustion for me.
 My anxiety grows; my nervous system reels.
 I wonder what is ailing you all right now?
 I yearn for our Rewilding community’s dialogue without the constant digital frame.